Thank you for considering Melbourne Girls’ College for your daughter’s enrolment into Year 7.

 - Uses clear examples from the students’ own learning to support statements made in response to the questions

+Property or Lease documents must be under the parent’s name.
+For enrolment purposes the minimum lease period is 12 months through a registered Real estate agent and must be concurrent to the year of enrolment.
+Private lease arrangements, including living with relatives, are not acceptable.
 The expectation of enrolment under ‘local’ status is that the family will remain permanent residents within the zone for the duration of their child’s education at Melbourne Girls’ College.
 Enrolment will be jeopardised should inaccurate information be provided.
-Only one nuclear family per residential address will be enrolled.

-Families will be requested to provide documented evidence to verify their residential address.
-Examples include:
+Families will be requested to provide documented evidence to verify their residential address:

-Melbourne Girls’ College has an annual Open Day and Information Evening in late April/early May (check website).
+Melbourne Girls’ College has an annual Open Day and Information Evening held in April/May each year.
 There is no need to register for either of these events.

 Individual tours are not conducted throughout the year as they interrupt successful learning for our current students.